Roy Halladay: 2007–2009

 In his third start, Halladay pitched a complete game against the Texas Rangers, in a 4–1 win.
 Three of his nine complete-game efforts resulted in losses due to Toronto's underachieving offense early in the season.
 In fact, those three complete-game losses came in three consecutive starts.
 On June 20 against the Pittsburgh Pirates, he was struck in the temple by a line drive off the bat of Nyjer Morgan.
 The ball caromed off Halladay's head and was caught by third baseman Scott Rolen, ending the inning.
 Halladay was able to walk back to the dugout, but was taken out of the game for safety concerns.
 Although he was given a clean bill of health for his next start, it was later suggested by television commentators that Halladay may have in fact suffered a temporary lapse in recognition of what happened on the play.
 Halladay pitched his 10th career shutout against the Seattle Mariners on June 30.
 He limited them to four hits in his sixth complete game of the season.
 The shutout tied him with the Cardinals' Mark Mulder for 10th among active pitchers.
 On July 11, 2008, Halladay pitched his seventh complete game and second shutout of the season against the New York Yankees, allowing no runs on two hits for his 11th career shutout.
 Halladay was named to the American League All-Star Team as a reserve.
-He pitched in the fourth inning, yielding only one hit and striking out Lance Berkman.
-In his last start of the season, he fittingly pitched a complete game against the Yankees to win his 20th game of the year.
+He pitched in the fourth inning, yielding one hit, and striking out Lance Berkman.
+In his last start of the season, he fittingly pitched a complete game against the Yankees, earning his 20th win of the year.
 In so doing, he became the first pitcher to win five games against the Yankees in a single season since Luis Tiant in 1974.
 In addition, he led the AL with a 1.05 WHIP.
 Halladay finished second in the American League Cy Young Award voting, behind Cliff Lee of Cleveland.
 He also led the AL with nine complete games, and struck out a career-high 206 batters (two more than his 2003 season) as well as posting a 2.78 ERA (the second-best of his career) that was second only to Cliff Lee's 2.54 ERA.
 Halladay also became just the fourth pitcher in major league history to post two seasons of 200 strikeouts and fewer than 40 walks.
 He was presented the George Gross/Toronto Sun Sportsperson of the Year award.